 I absolutely love Um Jammer Lammy.
 The game is incredibly addicting, and even though I got frustrated with it sometimes I never gave up because it was so fun.
 And plus the music is awesome, too.

-Uncharted whats not to like about gorgeous jungles, tall mountains, deep caves, paradise on earth, and exploding your way through it?
+Uncharted 2: Among Thieves.
+What's not to like about gorgeous jungles, tall mountains, deep caves, paradise on earth, and exploding your way through it?
 Seriously, train level=best game level ever, better then my long time favorite Stone Tower Temple in Majora's Mask.
 It combines gorgeous visuals, incredible soundtrack, and a fight to the death with an attack helicopter over a Himalayan valley.
 Incredible.

 Hopping around Tibetan mountains to search for a lost city with a couple of intelligent and insanely hot ladies, solving ancient riddles, gunning down evil mercenaries, and cracking hilarious jokes throughout?
 Hell yes.